 The first step in creating a work breakdown structure is to have a clearly defined project scope.
 You will want to know what the end goal is for the project and what needs to be accomplished to get there.
-It may be useful to define further project details here as well, such as the estimated start and finish dates, duration, budget, and project team.
+It may be useful to define further project details here as well.
+This can include the estimated start and finish dates, duration, budget, and project team.

 2. Identify Project Deliverables

-Next, you will want to identify and list all of the project deliverables.
-Again, deliverables are the end-product of performed work within a project.
-A project will have several deliverables – for example, construction projects often require deliverables such as submittals, proposals, and reports.
-If you plan on creating a deliverable-based WBS, you will want this list to be fully defined – but it’s often useful for process-based work breakdown structures to also have deliverables identified beforehand.
+Next you will want to identify and list all the project deliverables.
+Deliverables are the End-product of the work performed during the project.
+A project will have several deliverables.
+For example, construction projects often require deliverables, such as submittals, proposals, and reports.
+If you plan on creating a deliverable-based WBS, you will want this list to be fully defined.
+However, it’s often useful for process-based work breakdown structures to have the deliverables identified beforehand.